Vine Ripe Nutrition Logo

 To make your own garlic infused oil, take large pieces of garlic and heat on low until the garlic is browned.
 Take some tongs to remove garlic and put in a sealed glass jar.
 This oil will keep several months.

-To roast the poblano peppers, split them down the middle and lay on a cookie sheet.
+To make my made from scratch chile verde seasoning, roast the poblano peppers, split them down the middle and lay on a cookie sheet.
 Place it under the broiler and cook until the skin turns black.
 Take the peppers out and place in a bag.
 Allow them to cool and gently scrap away the black skin.
 Cut these poblano pepper into 1/2 by 1/2 inch pieces.

 For the tomatillos, peel off the papery husks and cut in half.
 Brush a cookie sheet with olive oil and lay tomatillos on it.
 Roast the tomatillos until they begin to caramelize at 425 degrees.
 After the tomatillos cool, place them in a blender until they form a paste.